 It was really surprising to see my son so excited at seeing the Elephant and at the prospect of riding it, I was thinking probably he will get a little intimidated by the real size of the animal, in reality we had to hold on to him to make sure he did not fall from the high platform built to climb on to the Elephant, in his effort to jump on to its back even before it reached.

-The Elephant ride was real pleasure, 5 of us sitting comfortably and enjoying the slow and steady swaying motion, occasionally waving at the rest of our friends below.
+and steady swaying motion, occasionally waving at the rest of our friends below.
 It was sheer joy to see the happiness on my son’s face, resting my initial doubts whether he may get a little scared on top of the Elephant, the satisfaction of seeing my son enjoying so much was beyond comparison.

-We left the jungle lodges by 12:00 noon had a simple lunch (which is the only option in these regions) at Kollegal.
 We reached Barachukki falls by 3:00 pm and made the one kilometer steep climb down to the foot of the falls.
 To our disappointment the place was very crowded, and most of my friends decided not to take bath under the falls, but the temptation of the chilling fresh waters was too much for me.
 I jumped into the waters, swam a little, reached under the falls and enjoyed a quick refreshing shower, my son also joining me for a very short while.
 The climb up from the falls was little tiring as usual and we ensured we did it well before dusk.

-We reached by around 9 PM feeling that we saw and did a lot of things in just the two days and one night, and also relaxing as much a possible.
 This trip will have fond memories because all the odds (like traveling in Tempo Traveler, Difficulty in getting the rooms, Sharing a common room, Mark the only bachelor, my young son) all becoming positive sources for collective joy and fun.
 It is amazing to know that a group of like minded and fun loving friends can overcome any odds.
 I would like to appreciate all the friends, who made this trip so enjoyable and meaningful.

 1 comment: